tc39/how-we-work/management.md

 - Make your agenda modifications, including slide links, schedule constraints, and priority ordering, ahead of the start of the TC39 meeting.
 - Help develop communication tools like TCQ -- get in contact with Brian Terlson for next steps
 - When contributing to committee discussion, use the queue tool to get in line to speak.
 Other interruptions should be limited strictly to clarifying questions.
-- If you want to get involved in meeting organization further, contact a member of the chair group.
+- If you want to get involved in meeting organization further, contact [the chair group](tc39chairs@ecma-international.org).

 #### Organizing meeting locations